Quick Start LeoFS with Ruby-client

 Head an object

-Files in Amazon-S3 and LeoFS are called objects and are stored in buckets.
+and are stored in buckets.
 A specific object is referred to by its key (i.e., name) and holds data.
-Here, we create a new object with the key name, HEAD request is metadata of that object.
+Here, we create a new object with the key name, HEAD

 e.g. ContentLength, ETag, ContentType etc..
 For more detail information you can refer AWS::S3::S3Object.